How to groom a Pomeranian?

 Pic Credit - dogtime

-Most toy-sized dog breeds tend to own tons of discharge from their eyes which will cause eye infection due to bacteria.
+Most toy-sized dog breeds tend to have tons of discharge from their eyes, which will cause eye infections due to bacteria.
 Thus, it’s important to wash the eye area of your pet.

 Since this breed is at high risk for developing tear stains, make sure that you gently wash the attention area when grooming him.
 Be sure to use Tropiclean, SPA Tear Stain Facial Cleanser.
 The mild, concentrated formula has natural exfoliating activity and gently hydrates.
 Great for all skin types and pets of all ages.